mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 do about it.
-Many are taking their seekers elsewhere to avoid getting caught in the crossfire but dreams of hitting a big beltstrike have kept the indie community alive in Unnagilu’s belt.
+Many are taking their seekers elsewhere to avoid getting caught in the crossfire but dreams of hitting a big beltstrike have kept the indie community alive in Unnagilu's belt.

 ameros

-The scout base on Unnagilu includes one of the service’s primary zero-G training facilities.
+The scout base on Unnagilu includes one of the service's primary zero-G training facilities.
 The scouts have sectioned off a region of the belt for the purpose of training its members in the finer points of vacc suit and zero-G operations.
-While its official designation is IISS Base 096G-1117, the scouts affectionately refer to it as ‘Camp Space Jockey’.
+While its official designation is IISS Base 096G-1117, the scouts affectionately refer to it as 'Camp Space Jockey'.
 The majority of scouts present for training are from the Exploration and Survey branches with a minority from the Communications branch.